kubevela/kubevela/design/vela-core/rollout-design.md

  depends on the workload type and we will list each in the [rollout with different workload](#Rollout plan work with different type of workloads) section .
-This special AC logic is also the real magic for the other rollout scenario to work as AC controller is the only entity that is directly responsible for emiting the workload to the k8s.
+This special AC logic is also the real magic for the other rollout scenario to work as AC controller is the only entity that is directly responsible for emitting the workload to the k8s.

 #### ApplicationDeployment workflow